KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_dynamic/test_constant_point_load_3d/README.md

 **Source files:** [Dynamic solution in 3D](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/GeoMechanicsApplication/tests/test_dynamic/test_constant_point_load_3d)

 ## Case Specification
 In this test case, a three-dimensional soil block with dimensions of 10 m x 10 m x 10 m is considered.
-This is a quarter of the full domain, as this case is axisymmetric.
+This is a quarter of the full domain, as the physical problem is axisymmetric.
 The pressure is fixed at 0 Pa throughout the entire simulation to eliminate the effect of water pressure.
 This is done to allow comparison of our results with published semi-analytical solutions.
 A sudden force of -250 N is then applied in the vertical direction at the top surface of the block.
 The simulation spans 1 second.
 This test is conducted on a mesh with tetrahedral elements of type 3D4N.
 The deformation at the surface is then compared with semi-analytical results.

 The geometry and boundary conditions are shown below: